nest/nest-simulator/doc/installation/install_options.rst

 The default compiler for NEST is GNU gcc/g++.
 Version 7 or higher is required due to the presence of bugs in earlier versions that prevent the compilation from succeeding.
-NEST has also successfully been compiled with other compilers, including Intel icc/icpc, Pathscale, Portland and IBM compilers.
+NEST has also successfully been compiled with Clang 7 and the IBM XL C++ compiler.

 To select a specific compiler, please add the following flags to your ``cmake`` line::